 Figure 7.
 Estimating the fitness cost of lac operon expression as a function of expression level.
-Blue markers denote the fitness cost estimated by our approach from mono-culture growth curves of the same strain growing with or without IPTG, for different IPTG concentrations, which lead to differentas expression level (shown on x-axes relative to a reference ancestor strain).
+Since expression is induced by IPTG concentration, competing strains that grow in a shared environment cannot have different expression levels.
+Our approach was therefore applied on growth curves from mono-cultures with and without IPTG to predict the fitness cost (1-W, eq.
+4) of expressing the lac operon.
+Blue markers denote the estimated fitness cost (y-axis) for different expression levels (x-axis, relative to a reference ancestor strain).
 Error bars show standard errors.

 //only one panel should appear, maybe L_G1; red and dashed lines should not appear in final figure//